Energy Performance Certificates guide

 How do you get an EPC?

-For properties in England, Wales and Northern Ireland, EPCs can only be produced by accredited Domestic Energy Assessors.
-Estate agents are able to organise for an assessor to come to your property or you can contact them directly.
+For properties in England, Wales and Northern Ireland, EPCs can only be produced by accredited Domestic Energy Assessors (or EPC assessors).
+Estate agents are able to organise for an assessor to come to your property, but we wouldn’t advise using them – they may come with added costs.

 Learn from your EPC

 When you receive an EPC for a building, it will include suggestions on how you can improve the efficiency rating.
-Simple changes such as switching to energy efficient LED bulbs or checking the seals around the window and door frames can make a dramatic improvement to the energy efficiency.
+Simple changes such as switching to energy efficient LED bulbs or sealing the gaps around window and door frames can significantly improve the energy efficiency and your EPC rating.